Solitons on Singularities

 \titlestyle{\bf{Solitons on Singularities}}

 \centerline {Department of Physics} \centerline{Stanford University} \centerline {Stanford, CA 94305}

 2 cm \titlestyle{\bf ABSTRACT}

-We describe solitons that live on the world--volumes of D5 branes wrapped on deformed $A_2$ singularities fibered over $C(x)$.
-We show that monopoles are D3 branes wrapped on a node of the deformed singularity and stretched along $C(x)$.
-F and D--term strings are D3 branes wrapped on a node of a singularity that is deformed and resolved respectively.
-Domain walls require deformed $A_3$ singularities and correspond to D5 branes wrapped on a node and stretched along $C(x)$.
+We describe solitons that live on the world--volumes of D5 branes wrapped on deformed $A_n$ singularities fibered over $C(x)$.
+We show that monopoles are D3 branes wrapped on an $A_1$ singularity and stretched along $C(x)$.
+F and D--term strings are D3 branes wrapped on a node of an $A_2$ singularity that is deformed and resolved respectively.
+Domain walls are D5 branes wrapped on a deformed $A_3$ singularity and stretched along $C(x)$.

 \singlespace 0.5cm \endpage \normalspace

 \centerline{\bf 1.
 Introduction}

 In field theory, solitons are important objects because they teach us about the semi--classical and nonperturbative physics.
 The same is true for supersymmetric field theories that live on the world--volumes of different D--branes.
 Since, most if not all field theories can be obtained by some configuration of D--branes[\GK], we expect to find solitons in many D--brane configurations.
 In fact, a large body of work already exists on solitons in supersymmetric field theories that can be obtained in intersecting brane models[\TONG].